 We offer a variety of programs and services designed to meet the special needs of vulnerable children.
 Among them are the: Dependency and Neglect Program; Domestic Relations Program; Supervised Exchange and Parenting Time Program (SEPT), Milton Foster Children’s Fund Program, and Children and Families in Transition (CFIT) Program.

-CASA of the Pikes Peak Region serves approximately 900 children per year, but hundreds are still waiting for volunteer advocacy.
+CASA of the Pikes Peak Region serves approximately 1,700 children per year in all our programs, but hundreds are still waiting for volunteer advocacy.

 At a Glance:

 - CASA helps ensure that abused children get out of the child welfare and legal systems and into safe and permanent homes more quickly than they would otherwise.

 - CASA promotes early intervention to stop the cycle of generational abuse.

 - offers abused and neglected children the opportunity to thrive in safe and permanent homes;